Learn the results of NEOGOV's 2020 Public Sector Time-to-Hire Report – and what they mean for public sector recruitment in today's job market.

-EL SEGUNDO, CA – NEOGOV, a market leader in public sector human resources software, announces the release of its 2020 Public Sector Time-to-Hire Report.
-The research analyzes national, regional, and job categorical data from the prior year to reveal the average time it takes for government agencies and educational institutions to fill open positions.
+NEOGOV, a market leader in public sector human resources software, released its 2020 Public Sector Time-to-Hire Report containing staggering insights on public sector recruitment.
+The research analyzes national, regional, and job categorical data to reveal the average time it takes government agencies and educational institutions to fill open positions.

-According to the report, in 2019 the average public sector time-to-hire was 119 days, more than three times the average in the private sector.
-According to SHRM, the average time-to-fill in the private sector is 36 days, a difference of over two months.
+According to the report, in 2019, the average public sector time-to-hire was 119 days –more than three times the average in the private sector.
+SHRM reports the average time-to-fill in the private sector as 36 days, a difference of over two months.

-The segment of the public sector with the shortest time-to-hire are state governments, who on average are able to fill an open position in 96 days.
-It takes longest at the local level where government agencies need an average of 130 days to find a qualified hire.
+State governments in the public sector have the shortest time-to-hire, filling open positions in 96 days, on average.
+The local level takes the longest, where government agencies need an average of 130 days to find a qualified hire.

-“The data in this report is essential for the public sector,” NEOGOV CEO Shane Evangelist said.
+“The data in this report is essential for the public sector,” said NEOGOV CEO Shane Evangelist.
 “With this data, organizations can understand how they measure up to their peer agencies and where changes need to be made in the recruitment process to effectively attract and retain qualified applicants until hire.”

-The data in this report is based on an analysis of 8.2 million applicants, over 326,000 hires, and 999 agencies, including special districts, courts, local government, education (K-12 and higher ed), and state government in 2019.
-Download the 2020 Time-to-Hire Report at neogov.com/resources.
+The report data is based on a 2019 analysis of 8.2 million applicants, over 326,000 hires, and 999 agencies – including special districts, courts, local government, education (K-12 and higher ed), and state government.

 Click to download the 2020 Time-to-Hire Report today.